dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/README.md

 curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d "{}"
 ```

-If it works in the docker run terminal you should see:
+If it works, in the docker run terminal you should see:

 ```
 START RequestId: d9e7cfe1-eddc-48a8-9211-a1a3e44ec3bb Version: $LATEST